Skip to Content

 Cinnamon Roll Dough

-1. Preheat your oven to 200 F / 95 C. In a large bowl or the bowl of a stand mixer, combine 3 1/2 cups flour, 2 1/4 tsp or 1 packet instant dry yeast, and 1 tsp salt.
+1. Preheat your oven to 200 F / 95 C (if you're making these the day before, no need to preheat the oven).
+In a large bowl or the bowl of a stand mixer, combine 3 1/2 cups flour, 2 1/4 tsp or 1 packet instant dry yeast, and 1 tsp salt.

 2. In a separate bowl, combine 1 cup milk, 1/2 cup granulated sugar, and 1/4 cup butter.
 Heat for 1 minute in the microwave, then stir to combine the ingredients.
 The butter should be mostly melted, and the mixture should feel warm but not hot to the touch.
 If it's too hot, it can kill the yeast!